 Skip to main content

-CAS – Creativity, Action and Service
+CAS – Creativity, Activity and Service

 Presentation of CAS at KG

-CAS is short for Creativity, Action and Service.
+CAS is short for Creativity, Activity and Service.
 It is a framework for experiential learning, designed to involve students in challenging new roles.
 The emphasis is on learning by doing real tasks that have real consequences and then reflecting on these experiences over time in order achieve personal development.
 The process of planning, doing, then reflecting on what has been achieved, provides an excellent opportunity to extend what is learned in the classroom.

 CAS programme

-From the above ?hour counting? might seem like the most important aspect of CAS.
+From the above “hour counting” might seem like the most important aspect of CAS.
 This is however not the case.
 CAS is quality, not quantity! (the number of hours are just guidelines).

-CAS programmes are not rated on the regular 7 scale, but in order to complete CAS the student must fulfil the 8 learning outcomes by proving that they have:
+CAS programmes are not rated on the regular 7 scale, but in order to complete CAS the student must fulfil the 7 learning outcomes by proving that they have:

-• Increased their awareness of own strengths and areas for growth
+• Identify own strengths and develop areas for growth

-• Engaged with issues of global importance
+• Demonstrate engagement with issues of global importance

 CAS coordinators